Not an insured event

 Definition of a family

-A family is considered to be two adults and any accompanying children up to the age of 21, irrespective of the family relationship, but not more than a total of seven persons.
+A family is considered to be one to two adults and any accompanying children up to the age of 26, irrespective of the family relationship or place of residence, but not more than a total of seven persons.
 At least two persons must be insured per family insurance product.

 All costs associated with your trip